 A key liquidity metric is the compliance with the Society's own assessment of its liquidity requirement.
 This is based on ensuring that the overall liquidity adequacy requirement (OLAR) will be met over the period of the 90-day risk appetite.
-The OLAR position is forecast on a daily basis to ensure that the Society will remain compliant in the future.
+The OLAR position is forecast daily to ensure that the Society will remain compliant in the future.